hofmanr/microprofileEE/README.md

-# microprofileJtt
+# MicroProfile Jakarta EE
-Jakarta EE 9 + MicroProfile using WebSockets
+This is a mixed project using MicroProfile and Jakarta EE 9, demonstrating e.g. WebSockets